ibm-cloud-docs/vpc/file_storage_vpc_about.md

 ## Overview
 {: #file-storage-overview}

 {{site.data.keyword.filestorage_vpc_short}} provides file shares within the VPC Infrastructure.
-You create file shares at the zonal level, for example, `us-south-1`.
+You can create file shares at the zonal level, for example, `us-south-1`.
 File shares are identified by name and associated with a resource group in your {{site.data.keyword.cloud_notm}} customer account.

 You create a file share in a zone and create the mount targets for the share per VPC.
 You can control how the file share is accessed by specifying the [access mode](#fs-mount-access-mode): VPC-wide access or targeted access for a specific instance within a zone.